last updated: may 20th 2026

-Stuff I like and keep in mind when designing, filling my webbed site(s) and appreciate on others!
-Feel free to use this as a guide (its kinda written like one), its meant to be helpful but please keep in mind this is my opinion & experience.
+Things I like and keep in mind when designing web environments.
+Feel free to use this as a guide (its kinda written like one) but keep in mind its a pretty preference heavy post too.

 Contrast, colors and text.

-- if colorful, check if colors actually fit together
+- if colorful, check if colors actually fit together, create harmony

 - old web ≠ eyecancer